 Brands know that local search leads to action.
-In their ‘Understanding Consumers’ Local Search Behavior’ research, Google discovered that 50% of consumers who conducted a local search on their smartphone visited a store within a day, while 34% of desktop and tablet searchers did the same.
+In their ‘Understanding Consumers’ Local Search Behavior’ research, Google discovered two important metrics.
+First, 50% of consumers who conducted a local search on their smartphone visited a store within a day.
+Secondly, 34% of desktop and tablet searchers did the same.

-The opportunity is clear, yet brands struggle to understand the increasingly complex local search landscape and more importantly, to implement a comprehensive local strategy that works for their unique business.
+The opportunity is clear.
+However, brands have questions about local search and struggle to understand the increasingly complex local search landscape.
+And more importantly, they struggle to implement a comprehensive local strategy that works for their unique business.

 At our recent Local Search Summit 2015 event, we took a deep dive into local search strategy and tactics for our client brands.
 Guest speakers from Google, Microsoft, iProspect, AllRecipes.com, Mapquest, the Local Search Association and more shared their best tips and forward-looking advice for attendees.

-Throughout the day of sessions topics included local listing management, local business data, beacon technology, reviewing monitoring and more.
+Throughout the day of sessions, topics included local listings and location data management, local business data, beacon technology, reviewing monitoring and more.
 Brand marketers had opportunities to engage with the expert speakers and ask questions.
-Many brands, it seems, are concerned about the same core issues right now and are looking to solve common local search challenges.
+Many brands, it seems, are concerned about the same core issues right now.
+They are looking to solve common local search challenges.

-We asked brands at #LSS2015 for their top local search questions and have shared the answers to each one below:
+We asked brands at #LSS2015 for their top questions about local search.
+We share the answers to each one below:

 What are some of the more impactful PPC tactics and features for local businesses?

-Dayparting is important; as Michael Rubin from YP pointed out in our local ad extensions panel, there’s no point running ads for your local business when it’s closed.
+Dayparting is important; as Michael Rubin from YP pointed out, there’s no point running ads for your local business when it’s closed.
 Kenshoo’s Tiffany Miller spoke to the importance of localized ad content.
-If you’re not ensuring that content is locally relevant, she said, you’re missing the intent that will drive that in-store visit and have lost the sale.
+If you fail to ensure that content is locally relevant, she said, you miss the intent that will drive that in-store visit.
+You will lose the sale.

-Anna Hughes from Microsoft shared some sobering statistics in her presentation on what Bing has learned about mobile and local search trends.
+Anna Hughes from Microsoft shared some sobering statistics in her presentation.
+She talks about what Bing has learned about mobile and local search trends.
 Very few advertisers are using radius targeting, she said, despite the fact mobile searchers are most interested in businesses within 5 miles.